 - Space Configuration: past providing options for different work styles & tasks, consider the overall navigability of your facility setup in addition to the efficiency of regular processes & flow of work.

 - Amenities: since sitting all day is literally killing us, make allowances for spaces that are devoted to workplace wellness.
-Making healthy food available in break rooms, sunlit spaces for a revitalizing afternoon stretch, and easily accessible hydration stations are great steps toward a healthful culture.
+Making healthy food available in break rooms and easily accessible hydration stations are great steps toward a healthful culture.

 Ergonomics Program: an ongoing process, the integration of ergonomics into job + office design needs to be carefully planned, implemented & measured.